Tenggarong

-Tenggarong (/id/, abbreviated: TRG) is an administrative district (kecamatan) which serves as the capital of the Kutai Kartanegara Regency, East Kalimantan Province of Indonesia.
-It covers a land area of 358.34 km^{2}, and it had a population of 96,209 at the 2010 Census and 106,480 at the 2020 Census; the official estimate as at mid 2024 was 112,937.
-Its administrative headquarters is located at the urban village (kelurahan) of Timbau.
+Tenggarong (/id/), historically known as either Tepian Pandan or Tangga Arung, is a riverside administrative district (kecamatan) and the centre of Kutai Kartanegara Regency in the Indonesian province of East Kalimantan.
+The district is located on the west bank of the Mahakam River and covers an area of 358.34 km^{2}.following the administrative split when the east bank villages were split off to be formed into the new Tenggarong Seberang District in 1996.
+It is the most populous district in Kutai Kartanegara, with a population of 106,480 in the 2020 census, and an estimated 117,308 in 2025.

 History

 The former Kutai Kartanegara Sultanate's capital was likewise located in Tenggarong.
 Historically, the then capital was called Tepian Pandan.
 At some point, the Kutai Kartanegara Sultan, Aji Muhammad Muslihuddin, changed the name from Tepian Pandan to Tangga Arung (literally the house of the king).
 In application, the people of Kutai would then shorten this name by combining the two words Tangga Arung to Tenggarong.
-It was also spelt as Tengaron, especially on older publications.
+It was alternatively spelt as Tengaron, especially in older publications.

-Tenggarong became the capital of the Special Region of Kutai (and then Kutai Regency) since late 1956.
+Tenggarong became the capital of the Special Region of Kutai (and then Kutai Regency) in late 1956.
 Previously, Samarinda held this status from 1950 until 1956, three years before it became an autonomous city.
-On November 1964, following the release of a local decree, the western part of the district (which consisted of only one village, Sebulu) was separated from Tenggarong, together with parts of Muara Kaman, to form the new District of Sebulu (which was later inaugurated on 12 May 1965).
-On 11 June 1996, the eastern part of the remaining district was similarly separated from Tenggarong to form the new District of Tenggarong Seberang.
+In November 1964, following the release of a local decree, the western part of the district (which consisted of only one village, Sebulu) was separated from Tenggarong, together with parts of Muara Kaman, to form the new District of Sebulu (which was later inaugurated on 12 May 1965).
+On 11 June 1996, the eastern part of the remaining district, separated by the Mahakam river, was similarly separated from Tenggarong to form the new District of Tenggarong Seberang.

-Governance
+Administration

 Villages

-Tenggarong is divided into the following 14 villages (12 urban kelurahan and 2 rural desa, marked with grey background):
+Tenggarong is divided into the following fourteen villages (twelve urban kelurahan and two rural desa, the latter marked with a grey background):